 - Notify Superintendent / Foreman and first-aid trained personnel. - Take victim to project office or bring first-aid kit to injured person; administer first-aid as necessary.
 Contact emergency medical services if injury is life-threatening. - Contact Corporate Safety Director at 573-619-9138 for initial report, guidance on treatment, or to report status if emergency medical services are required. - Treat injury if possible.
-If injury cannot be treated, but is not life-threatening, the project Superintendent and Corporate Safety Director will determine what medical treatment is required. - Follow the Corporate Crisis Plan as necessary. - Take injured to pre-arranged medical facility or contact emergency medical services as necessary for medical treatment and post-incident drug testing.
-Regardless of incident, near miss, injury requiring medical treatment, post-event drug testing is required. - Secure the incident area to ensure there is no hazard exposure present to other workers and to maintain the integrity of the scene. - Get statements from witnesses. - Take photos of the incident scene. - Fill out Tarlton Incident Investigation Report and send to Corporate Safety Director immediately. - The assigned Safety Team member or the Safety Director will complete a Root Cause Investigation Report. - As necessary, or requested by the Corporate Safety Director, the Project Team will assist in an Incident debriefing as soon as practical.
+If injury cannot be treated, but is not life-threatening, the project Superintendent and Corporate Safety Team member will determine what medical treatment is required. - Follow the Corporate Crisis Plan as necessary. - Take injured to pre-arranged medical facility or contact emergency medical services as necessary for medical treatment and post-incident drug testing.
+Regardless of incident, near miss, injury requiring medical treatment, post-event drug testing is required. - Secure the incident area to ensure there is no hazard exposure present to other workers and to maintain the integrity of the scene. - Get statements from witnesses. - Take photos of the incident scene. - Fill out Tarlton Incident Investigation Report immediately. - As necessary, or requested by the Corporate Safety Director, the Project Team will complete a Root Cause Analysis and present the incident during an Incident Review Meeting as soon as practical.